bdwilliamson/vimpaper_supplement/code/sims/README.md

 ### Reproducing Section S3.2: experiments with cross-validation on a low-dimensional vector of covariates

+These analyses are run in R version 3.4.2.
 To reproduce the analyses, run the following code in sequence:

-1. `./lowdim/shell/submit_sim_loess_0.sh`: submits experiments for both section 3.1 (with no null features) and 3.2 (with one null feature); the code the performs these analyses is in
+1. `./lowdim/shell/submit_sim_cv.sh`: submits experiments for both section 3.1 (with no null features) and 3.2 (with one null feature); the code that performs these analyses is in
     * `sim_cv.R`: sets up simulation parameters, runs the simulation for multiple Monte-Carlo replications
     * `sim_loess_0_data.R`: generate a dataset for the simulation
     * `sim_cv_ests.R`: calculate the point and interval estimators using cross-validation